 A recipe for spicy ghost pepper salsa made with garden grown ghost peppers, tomato, onion, lime juice and cilantro, all simmered together to let the flavors meld, picante style.

-I've been cooking a LOT with ghost peppers lately because my ghost pepper plants are REALLY productive this year.
-Good for me!
-I get to add more to my ghost pepper recipes to really spice things up.
+I've been cooking with ghost peppers for many years.
+The plants are easy to grown and quite productive.
+See my ghost pepper recipes to really spice things up.

-If you want to cook with ghost peppers, you need to be ready for the heat.
+If you want to cook with ghost peppers, be ready for the heat.
 Ghost peppers, aka Bhut Jolokias, top out at over 1 Million Scoville Heat Units, which is roughly 200+ times hotter than an average jalapeno pepper.

 Yes, that is some very nice heat there, but as mentioned, with that heat comes some excellent flavor.